 Additionally, to demonstrate that great story-telling relies on characters and narrative clarity, the production budget (sets, props and costumes) for each of the four operas will be limited to £500 per opera.
 The singers will be initially be accompanied by piano, though we are researching the possibilities of adding an orchestra in the future.

-We began in January 2019 with Sir John Tomlinson rehearsing part of Siegfried Act 2, and are delighted that Dame Felicity Palmer will lead our next session in April, working on the Norns’ scene from the Prologue to Twilight of the Gods.
-Please see the Events page for details of casting and venue.
+We began in January 2019 with Sir John Tomlinson rehearsing part of Siegfried Act 2, and in April Dame Felicity Palmer lead our next session, working on the Norns’ scene from the Prologue to Twilight of the Gods.
+The next instalment will be Siegfried Act 3, performed with the Rehearsal Orchestra conducted by Anthony Legge on October 20, 2019.
+Please see the Events page for details of the cast, venue and how to buy tickets.

 This will be a Ring based on music, text and character and not driven by directorial concept or conceit.
 Come and join us, be part of a special musical-theatrical event and, if you can, please support us with your donations.
 We are building The English Ring.